Wondering whether to use propane or natural gas?

 Propane burns cleaner than coal or gasoline and has a low carbon emission rate similar to natural gas, so is often chosen over traditional fuels such as coal or diesel fuel.

-For a look at some of the top models available, please check out our guide to the best propane gas grills.
+For a look at some top models available, please check out our guide to the best propane gas grills.

 Advantages of Grilling with Natural Gas over Propane Gas